fvwmorg/fvwm3/INSTALL.md

 Installation Instructions
 =========================

 FVWM3 uses `meson` as its build tooling.
+However, there is a wrapper script `build` which should be used instead.
+This document will use this throughout, although if using `meson` directly, refer to its documentation.

 Dependencies
 ============